dbarneche/transectTask/data/metadata.md

 There are four regions (column `Region`) representing four separate jurisdictions or management areas.
 Within each region there are 10 sites (column `Site`), half of which are managed according to one strategy (column `Management`: `a`) and the other half are managed according to an alternative strategy (`Management`: `b`).
 It is important to note that:

-- The sites themselves are blocked such that within each block there are two sites of each management strategy;
+- The sites themselves are blocked (column `Block`) such that within each block there are two sites of each management strategy;

 - Hence within each region there are five blocks.
 The blocks represent a design decision to group together sets of sites from each management strategy in an attempt to reduce the unexplained variability due to the expected underlying spatial heterogeneity;